Vigrond/rig-obs/index.md

 ### Disclaimer

 This is still a work in progress.
-This documentation mostly assumes an Android device as your rig, as that is the only thing I have tested.
+This documentation mostly assumes an Android device as your streaming rig, as that is the only thing I have tested.

 ### Demo

-* Pixel 4A
+* Google Pixel 4a
 * 720p @ 48fps
 * Low latency and twitch stable
 * < 1% CPU usage on OBS